programmfabrik/fylr-install/customization/restore-easydb5.md

   if the objects are too big or complex, the requests might take too long and cause a timeout

   in this case, lower the `--chunk` value and continue restoring with `--continue`

+* `--include-password` when restoring users their passwords (hashes) are restored.

+    **Important:** For security reasons, easydb5 will ignore the `include_password` url parameter for the user API, if it is not explicitly allowed in the `easydb-server.yml`.

+    Make sure to enable this in the source easydb5 instance before running the backup.
+See https://docs.easydb.de/en/technical/api/user/#returning-password-hashes

+    After the backup is done, this feature should be disabled again in the source instance.

 * `--purge` deletes the datamodel and all data on the target system!